Flat Holography & Holographic Renormalization: Scalar Field

-In order to write equation \eqref{eq:GeneralRiccati} in a way that preserve the amount of covariance we agreed upon at the beginning of this section, we take the symmetric function $f$ that characterises the ansatz \eqref{eq:AnsatzCounterterms} as a function of the even time derivative, $-\partial_t^2$, and the Laplace operator on the sphere, $\Delta_{\gamma}$ and the Ricci scalar of $\gamma$, $R[\gamma]$, using the identity \eqref{eq:identities1} to express $r$ in terms of $R[\gamma]$.
+In order to express equation \eqref{eq:GeneralRiccati} in a partially covariant way, as discussed at the beginning of this section, we take the symmetric function $f$, which characterises the ansatz \eqref{eq:AnsatzCounterterms}, to be a function of the even time derivative $-\partial_t^2$, the Laplace operator on the sphere $\Delta_{\gamma}$, and the Ricci scalar of $\gamma$, $R[\gamma]$, using the identity \eqref{eq:identities1} to express $r$ in terms of $R[\gamma]$.
 In this way we hide the radial dependence in covariant objects (see also \cite{Papadimitriou:2010as}).
-Using also the idetities \eqref{eq.var_identities} to express the variations of $S^{\mathrm{ct}}$, the Hamilton-Jacobi equation becomes
+Using also the identities \eqref{eq.var_identities} to express the variations of $S^{\mathrm{ct}}$, the Hamilton-Jacobi equation becomes

 Integrating by parts (recall that the derivative operators in $f$ are symmetric) and neglecting the boundary terms according to our previous assumptions, the left hand side becomes

 which we set to vanish in the large $r$ limit.